How to Convert CSV Rows to Columns Online: A Complete Guide to Transposing Data, Vertical Analysis, and Reformatting Spreadsheets

 Stock,200,350,120

-Now each attribute (Price, Rating, Stock) sits in its own row, making it trivial to scan across all three products for any single metric.
+Now each attribute (Price, Rating, Stock) is its own row, so you can read straight across all three products for any single metric.

 Input: